MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/radialcontroller-walkthrough.md

 ## Step 3: Add controls for wheel input

-First, let's add the UI for our app.
+First, let's add the UI for our app:

-1. Open the MainPage_Basic.xaml file
+1. Open the MainPage_Basic.xaml file.
-2. Find the code marked with the title of this step ("\<!-- Step 3: Basic RadialController menu customization -->")
+2. Find the code marked with the title of this step ("\<!-- Step 3: Add controls for wheel input -->").
-3. Uncomment the following lines:
+3. Uncomment the following lines.

     ```xaml
     <Button x:Name="InitializeSampleButton"